Codeception/codeception.github.com/for/symfony.md

 php bin/codecept bootstrap --empty
 ```

-This will create `codeception.yml` and the `/tests` directory.
+This will create `codeception.yml` and the `tests` directory.
 There are no test suites inside `tests` yet.

 ### Acceptance Testing